House System – Academic and Pastoral Care

 Becket House is named after Archbishop Thomas à Becket who became an Archbishop in 1162.
 He became a champion of the Church against royal power, as Henry II attempted to gain control of the Church in England.
 Henry, irritated by his Archbishop’s defiance, asked if anyone was brave enough to free him of a ‘turbulent priest’.
 Four of his Knights acted on this and murdered Becket while he knelt at Evening Prayer in Canterbury Cathedral.
 In 1173, Becket was declared a Saint.

-Acting Head of House: Jennifer Russell
+Head of House: Jennifer Russell

 Assistant Head of House: Hayden Turner